Modified Delayed Acceptance MCMC for Quasi-Bayesian Inference with Linear Moment Conditions: Application to Synthetic Data

 where $\nu_{1}$ and $\nu_{2}$ are fixed hyperparameters and $\mathcal{IG}\left(a,b\right)$ denotes an inverse gamma distribution with shape parameter $a$ and rate parameter $b$.

 {} The third specification, referred to as the NIG-hetero prior, is a normal-inverse-gamma prior with non-common element-specific hyperparameters:

-For both the NIG-homo and NIG-hetero priors, the hyperparameters were set to $\nu_{1}=2$ and $\nu_{2}=1$, making the priors moderately informative.
+For both the NIG-homo and NIG-hetero priors, the hyperparameters were set to $\nu_{1}=2$ and $\nu_{2}=1$, rendering the priors moderately informative.
 The hyperparameters were updated via a Gibbs sampling step.

 We considered combinations of different sample sizes and numbers of covariates: $n\in\left\{ 100,1000\right\} $, $k\in\left\{ 5,20\right\} $.
 For each experiment, a total of 200,000 draws were generated and the last 100,000 draws were retained for analysis.
 Performance was evaluated based on the multivariate effective sample sizes (mESS) \cite{Vats2019}.
-Specifically, we computed the median values of mESS per iteration (mESS/iter) and mESS per second (mESS/s) across 100 independent runs.\footnote{All the programs were executed in Matlab (R2025b) on an Ubuntu desktop (24.04.3 LTS) running on an AMD Ryzen Threadripper 3990X (2.9 GHz).}
+Specifically, we computed the median values of mESS per iteration (mESS/iter) and mESS per second (mESS/s) and root mean squared error (RMSE) across 500 independent runs.\footnote{All the programs were executed in Matlab (R2025b) on an Ubuntu desktop (24.04.3 LTS) running on an AMD Ryzen Threadripper 9980X (3.2 GHz).}

-Table I summarizes the results for the Normal prior.
+Table II summarizes the results for the Normal prior.
 Both DA--MCMC--Exact and DA--MCMC--Approx substantially outperformed the benchmark algorithms in terms of mESS per iteration and mESS per second across all experimental settings.
-The performance gap widened as the dimension $k$ increased, indicating that the proposed methods scaled more efficiently in higher-dimensional problems.
-Between the two proposed implementations, DA--MCMC--Exact achieved higher mESS per iteration, reflecting its closer alignment with the true quasi-posterior distribution.
-In addition, DA--MCMC--Exact consistently demonstrated superior computational efficiency, as indicated by higher mESS per second.
+The performance gap widened as the dimension $k$ increased, indicating that the proposed methods scale more effectively in higher-dimensional problems.
+Between the two implementations, DA--MCMC--Exact achieved higher mESS per iteration, reflecting its closer alignment with the true quasi-posterior distribution.
+In addition, DA--MCMC--Exact consistently exhibited superior computational efficiency, as indicated by the higher mESS per second.
 The differences between the two implementations were more pronounced for smaller samples ($n=100$) and larger dimensions ($k=20$), where the Exact version’s computational burden became more evident.
-Overall, DA--MCMC--Exact outpeformed DA--MCMC--Approx on both the performance measures when the Normal prior was used.
+Overall, DA--MCMC--Exact outperformed DA--MCMC--Approx on both the performance measures when the Normal prior was used.